 9. Krishna Janmashtami

-Now here's a thing, Krishna Janmashtami may not be India's biggest festival but it is certainly celebrated with much popularity and has massive religious importance in the country.
-It is amongst those upcoming festivals in India when places like Mathura and Vrindavan are a joy to visit.
+Now here's a thing, Krishna Janmashtami may not be India's biggest festival, but it is certainly celebrated with much popularity and has massive religious importance in the country.
+It is amongst those upcoming festivals in India 2025 when places like Mathura and Vrindavan are a joy to visit.
 In fact, the significance of the festival can be understood from the fact that people fast throughout the day as part of the festivities and break their fast with a special meal after dusk.

 It is because of this that Krishna Janmashtami features amongst some of the most important Indian festivals today.
-But what exactly on the day of Krishna Janmashtami?
+But what exactly about the day of Krishna Janmashtami?
 Well, this is a day when people visit temples, pray, dance, and sing bhajans at midnight as part of the celebrations.

-Things To Do - Visit Krishna temples and attend specials pujas
+Things to do - Visit Krishna temples and attend specials pujas

-Date Of The Festival - 30th August 2021
+Date of the Festival - August 16, 2025

-Significance Of The Festival - Krishna Janmashtami is celebrated on account of the birthday of Lord Krishna.
+Significance of the Festival - Krishna Janmashtami is celebrated on account of the birthday of Lord Krishna.

 Suggested Read: Places to Visit in Vrindavan: Where Legends of Lord Krishna Come Alive with His Melodious Flute